 - Cool the chicken close to room temperature (between 65-68° F).
 This shouldn’t take long after removing the chicken from the heat.

-- Place the chicken in a freezer container or a freezer zip top bag.
+- Place the chicken in a single layer in a freezer container or a freezer zip top bag.
 Store up to 6 months.
 For the best taste, I recommend eating it within 3 months.

 How to Reheat Cooked Chicken Breast